 Python for loop range function

-Until now, we are using the lists or tuples to hold the elements, and return that list as an output.
-Generally, we use this function along with For Loop to iterate any iterables.
+Until now, we are using the lists or tuples to hold the elements and return that list as an output.
+Generally, we use this function along with For Loop to iterate any iterable.

-The for loop range generate and prints values form 0 to 9.
+The for loop range generates and prints values from 0 to 9.
 However, within the print method, we are multiplying each number by 2.
-So, the output will be 0, 2, 4, 6 etc.
+So, the output will be 0, 2, 4, 6, etc.

 for i in range(10): print(i * 2)

 0 2 4 6 8 10 12 14 16 18